mr0786280/Stepping-Into_JavaScript/README.md

 		practiced For Loops and also checked the console to make sure I was doing this correctly
 		Note: lessons after While Loops might not be in order since some of these are numbered differently??
 I think

+Practical Example using Loops | Assignment 009

+		modified the test.js file and added the new code from the lesson added branch Practical-Example-Using-Loops
+		practiced using loops
+		noted: lesson not in order